microsoft/qsharp/katas/content/qec_shor/index.md

 Before we dive into dealing with noise in quantum systems, let's take a quick look at how we do that for classical systems.

 The model used for analyzing classical noise is called *binary symmetric channel*, in which classical bits sent through the channel are transmitted correctly with probability $1-p$ and flipped with probability $p$.
-In this scenario, the information sent through the channel can be protected against the effects of the noise using *repetition code*:
+In this scenario, the information sent through the channel can be protected against the effects of the noise using the *repetition code*:

 - On the sender side, we replace each bit we want to send with three copies of itself:
 $$0 \rightarrow 000, 1 \rightarrow 111$$